jaedowning/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Dr. Downing is an assistant professor of health policy at Oregon Health and Science University.
-They are working to reinvent healthcare for LGBTQ people through scholarship and partnership with digital health companies.
+They are working to reinvent healthcare for LGBTQ people through scholarship and partnerships with digital health companies.

 Jae is currently leading a project investigating [substance use among transgender Medicaid beneficiaries] (https://reporter.nih.gov/search/TwUZdye2PkK94TZ0KQCM5A/project-details/10300945) funded by the National Institute on Drug Abuse.